 Bring Power to the People With Self-Service Password Reset Tools

-Self-Service Reset Password Management (SSRPM) allows Active Directory users to easily reset their password 24/7 based on simple, predefined questions.
+Self-Service Reset Password Management (SSRPM) is a self-service password reset tool that lets users self-reset their Active Directory password—anytime, anywhere—based on simple, predefined questions.

 The "Forgot My Password" button is integrated seamlessly into the Windows logon screen, so there’s no need to call or submit a support ticket.
 Less password-reset-related calls to the IT helpdesk equals more productivity for your team.